How to Report a Minecraft Server for Breaking EULA

 If the reported Minecraft server is indeed violating Mojang’s EULA, it will get shut down from service.
 However, this works only for “online servers”, or in other words, works under the Mojang API.
 If a server “mode” is set to “offline”, the server will not respond to Mojang’s API, so it may not be taken down instantly.
 However, Mojang/Microsoft have been fighting against other servers for violating.

-Rad is the lead writer for the MineLabz team, who is dedicated to writing content for Minecraft enthusiasts.
+Rad is the lead writer for the MineLabz team, dedicated to writing content for Minecraft enthusiasts.
 Combining Minecraft and Marketing, Rad creates all kinds of articles for the server development community.